Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

-While on the subject of time-dependent correlation models, we make the following comment.
-The Klotz model is a 1st-order stationary stochastic process (see \cite{klotz_statistical_1973,salakozhao_arxiv_iidCBI_2022}).
-Failure-rates often used in dependability assessment -- such as the \emph{pfd}\xingyu{we actually have defined pfd 3 times in the main paper, not sure if we should only keep the 1st one..}\kizito{agreed} -- make sense in settings where the failure process is stationary.
-Because then, the probability of the system failing its $n$-th execution is the same for all $n$, and it equals the \emph{pfd}.
+The Klotz model is a 1st-order stationary stochastic process (see \cite{klotz_statistical_1973,SalakoZhao_TSE_2023}). \emph{pfe}s used in reliability assessment make sense when the failure process is stationary.
+Because then, the probability of the system failing its $n$-th execution is the same for all $n$, and it equals the \emph{pfe}.
 This, despite the conditional probability of failing the very next execution being dependent on, say, the success/failure of the last execution.
-Consequently, upper confidence bounds on such failure-rates are useful measures of dependability, in those practical scenarios characterised by a stationary failure process.
-But when failure-rates are time-dependent, one may need to forego using \emph{pfd}s in assessment claims, and opt for more suitable dependability measures instead, such as the probability of failure-free operation over a large number of executions $n$.
-In \cite{strigini_testing_1996} Strigini makes a related point in a classical inference context, arguing that the probability of a sequence of failures longer than some given length $k$ might be more useful than the failure-rate when assessing, say, a control system that operates continuously.
+Consequently, upper confidence bounds on such \emph{pfe}s are useful measures of reliability in those practical scenarios characterised by a stationary failure process.
+But when failure probabilities are time-dependent, one should forego using \emph{pfe}s in assessment claims and opt for more suitable reliability measures, such as the probability of failure-free operation in the future (see \cite{strigini_testing_1996}).

-In fact, even in the present context using a 1st-order stationary model, it's worth studying the impact (of ignoring dependence between executions) on dependability measures other than posterior confidence bounds; measures such as the probability of failure-free operation on $n$ consecutive future demands.
-As previous CBI studies have shown, an assessor's justifications for a conservative claim are often different for different posterior dependability measures, even if the justifications are ultimately based on the same PKs.
-And some measures may be more sensitive to changes in PKs than other measures.
+Even with a 1st-order stationary model, it's still worth studying the impact of the independence assumption on reliability measures like the probability of future failure-free operation.
+Previous CBI studies have shown that an assessor's justifications for a conservative claim are often different for different measures -- even if the justifications are ultimately based on the same PKs.
+Also, some measures may be more sensitive to PK changes than other measures.

-Concerning applying CBI methods to support ultra-high reliability claims, we echo the caution given in \cite{littlewood_validation_1993}.
-Although Bayesian methods are powerful tools, they are not a ``silver bullet'' for the challenges faced when assessing ultra-high reliability systems.
-Like previous applications of Bayesian methods to this problem, our analysis suggests that very strong dependability evidence (obtained prior to testing) is required to support strong dependability claims, when the amount of operational testing needed is infeasible and failures are extremely rare.